prescottprue/react-redux-firebase/docs/roadmap.md

 * Setting that allows for `waitForPopulate` to be turned off (i.e. return populated data as in becomes available).
 As of `v1.4.0-rc.2`, populate only sets `isLoaded` to true after all children are loaded, `waitForPopulate` would make this optional - [#121](https://github.com/prescottprue/react-redux-firebase/issues/121)
 * Integration for [`react-native-google-signin`](https://github.com/devfd/react-native-google-signin) to simplify react-native authentication implementation
 * Nested populates - [#85](https://github.com/prescottprue/react-redux-firebase/issues/85)
+* Renaming a file on upload (currently does not work due to HTML 5 File element being read only)

 #### Enhancements/Fixes
  *None Yet Planned*